CostQuest ‘gerrymanders for good’ to help states create BEAD biddable locations

 • Sometimes that involves creating biddable locations that come in strange shapes

 To give a little background, CostQuest works with the FCC on its national broadband map.
-But it was also hired, separately, by the National Telecommunications and Information Administration (NTIA) to work with states on their BEAD mapping challenge processes.
+But it was also hired, separately, by the National Telecommunications and Information Administration (NTIA) to provide its mapping data so that NTIA can work with states on their BEAD mapping challenge processes.
 It hasn’t been decided whether the FCC and the NTIA mapping projects will ever be connected.

 What many people may not know is that in addition to all its mapping work, CostQuest also provides NTIA with estimates on how much it will cost to bring broadband to each individual unserved location.